NoobProgrammer26/NamaOrtuV1.5/README.md

 -Fixed some bugs

+-Added some name

 # Changes in v1.5.1 (2018/07/18) :

 -Fixed some bugs

--Added some missing name
+-Added some name

+-Fixed bug on :
--Fixed bug about some name won't show up.
+ If you type one of the name ****(Censored for privacy reason) The Kid Name won't show up.